 Employers look for individuals who can approach challenges with a solutions-oriented mindset.
 Problem solvers are invaluable because they can identify issues, think critically, and develop effective solutions.

-How to showcase: Mention specific examples where you faced a challenge and successfully navigated it, detailing the steps you took to resolve the issue.
+How to showcase: Mention specific examples where you faced a challenge.
+Explain how you successfully navigated it.
+Detail the steps you took to resolve the issue.

 4. Adaptability